-Unless otherwise provided for in the special section of the Sales Prospectus, the Fund may (i) enter into repurchase agreement transactions, which consist of the purchase and sale of securities with a clause granting the right to or imposing the obligation on the seller to repurchase from the buyer the securities sold at a price and at terms specified by the two parties in their contractual arrangement and (ii) enter into reverse repurchase agreement transactions. which consist of forward transactions that at maturity impose on the seller (counterparty) the obligation to repurchase the securities sold, and on the Fund the obligation to return the securities received under the transaction (collectively the repurchase agreement transactions).
+Unless otherwise provided for in the special section of the Sales Prospectus, the Fund, in compliance with the provisions of the Money Market Funds Regulation, Delegated Regulation (EU) 2018/990, as well as article 4 of the Management Regulations, may (i) enter into repurchase agreement transactions, which consist of the purchase and sale of securities with a clause granting the right to or imposing the obligation on the seller to repurchase from the buyer the securities sold at a price and at terms specified by the two parties in their contractual arrangement and (ii) enter into reverse repurchase agreement transactions, which consist of forward transactions that at maturity impose on the seller (counterparty) the obligation to repurchase the securities sold, and on the Fund the obligation to return the securities received under the transaction (collectively the repurchase agreement transactions).

 Those transactions may be entered into for one or more of the following aims: (i) achieving additional income and (ii) short-term secured investments.
-Depending on market conditions and market demand, it is assumed that up to 50% of the securities held in the Fund may be transferred to a transferee (in the case of repurchase agreement transactions) and securities are accepted within the scope of the respectively applicable investment limits against cash (in the case of reverse repurchase agreement transactions).
-However, if there is an increased market demand, the Management Company reserves the right to transfer a maximum of up to 100% of a Fund's securities to a transferee (in the case of repurchase agreement transactions) or to receive securities in exchange for cash (in the case of reverse repurchase agreement transactions) within the limits of the applicable investment restrictions.
+Within the scope of the investment limits of the Money Market Funds Regulation, securities held in the Fund may, for these transactions, be transferred to a transferee in exchange for a consideration (in the case of repurchase agreement transactions) and securities may be accepted within the scope of the respectively applicable investment limits against cash (in the case of reverse repurchase agreement transactions).